icambridge/iain.sexy/source/_drafts/are-you-a-good-developer.markdown

 # Intermediate

-TODO
+These are the things you're generally asked/asking about in interviews for experienced developers.

 ## Single responsibility

-The basics of Single responsibility it each object so only be responisble for one thing.
+The basics of Single responsibility it each object so only be responsible for one thing.

-For example you should never have a class that is respo nsible for inserting data in to the database and for making HTTP requests to AWS to create new server instances.
+For example you should never have a class that is responsible for inserting data in to the database and for making HTTP requests to AWS to create new server instances.
 So you would have a class that would do the insertion into the database and then another class to create new AWS instances.

+Another thing about Single responsibility is that all things that change for the same reason should be grouped together.
+So if you're writing and reading from the database these will always change at the same time, so you wouldn't have a class for writing and one for reading.

 A quick guide to know if you're breaching Single responsibility, you ask yourself what does this class do and if you use the word "and" you're probably breaching single responsibility.